DFIR-HBG/Snapchat_DownloadMemories_iOS/README.md

-Run via CMD
+## Run via CMD
-DecryptMemories.py [gallery_encrypteddb] [scdb-27.sqlite3] [keychain-file]
+**`DecryptMemories.py [gallery_encrypteddb] [scdb-27.sqlite3] [keychain-file]`**

 Keychain files from Cellebrite and Graykey are supported, reach out if you have a keychain that does not work and we'll fix it

+After decrypting the database, it must be repaired.
+If you have SQLite3 installed on your system it will perform the repair, if not you require any other way to fix a broken database; personal preference is Sanderssons Sqlite forensics tool https://sqliteforensictoolkit.com/ but other tools that renders the database viewable should also function.

-Program will prompt you to open the decrypted database in forensic browser; do so before continuing.
+If you do not have SQLite3 the script will prompt you to open the decrypted database in forensic browser; do so before continuing.

 IF YOU USE ANY OTHER PROGRAM THAN SANDERSON FORENSIC BROWSER FOR SQLITE: the script is looking for a file named "gallery_decrypted.sqlite_r" which is the default name given in sandersons.
 Using anything else will necessitate you to rename the file.